Is THCA Real Weed? The Scientific Truth About Raw Cannabis

 THCA Is Real Weed at a Different Moment in Time

-The answer to "Is THCA real weed?" becomes remarkably simple once you understand the chemistry: THCA flower is cannabis, not synthetic, not sprayed, not enhanced, but actual cannabis plants harvested and sold while their primary cannabinoid is still THCA instead of THC.
+The answer to "Is THCA real weed?" becomes remarkably simple once you understand the chemistry: THCA flower is cannabis, not synthetic, not sprayed, not enhanced, but actual cannabis plants harvested and sold while their primary cannabinoid is still THCA.

-The transformation from THCA to THC isn't a trick but rather the natural process that occurs every time anyone anywhere has ever smoked cannabis, with the only innovation being timing the federal compliance test before that transformation occurs.
+The transformation of THCA isn't a trick but rather the natural process that occurs every time anyone anywhere has ever smoked cannabis, with the only innovation being timing the federal compliance test before that transformation occurs.

 Mood has built its business on this simple truth by offering transparent lab results, honest drug test warnings, and quality flower that deliver exactly what informed consumers expect, while other retailers dance around the reality.